kubevirt/kubevirt.github.io/pages/quickstart_kind.md

 work through a couple of labs to help you get acquainted with KubeVirt and how to use it to create and deploy VMs with Kubernetes.

 The first lab is ["Use KubeVirt"](../labs/kubernetes/lab1).
-This lab walks you through the creation of a Virtual Machine instance on Kubernetes and then shows you how to use virtctl to interact with its console.
+This lab walks through the creation of a Virtual Machine Instance (VMI) on Kubernetes and then it is shown how virtctl is used to interact with its console.

 The second lab is ["Experiment with CDI"](../labs/kubernetes/lab2).
-This lab shows you how to use the [Containerized Data Importer](https://github.com/kubevirt/containerized-data-importer){:target="_blank"}
+This lab shows how to use the [Containerized Data Importer](https://github.com/kubevirt/containerized-data-importer){:target="_blank"}
 (CDI) to import a VM image into a [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/){:target="_blank"}
 (PVC) and then how to define a VM to make use of the PVC.

 The third lab is ["KubeVirt upgrades"](../labs/kubernetes/lab3).
-This lab shows how easy and safe is to upgrada your KubeVirt installation with zero down-time.
+This lab shows how easy and safe is to upgrade your KubeVirt installation with zero down-time.

 ## Found a bug?